-- our expectations regarding our revenue, expenses and operations - our anticipated cash needs and our needs for additional financing - our intention to grow our business and our operations, including the addition of retail stores, grow operation expansion and the expansion of our production operation - our expansion at the Warehouse Facility and the production capacity thereof - the expected growth in the number of consumers using our products - the expected growth of the cannabis industry in Nevada and in the U.S. - our ability to finance our planned operations and future acquisitions - safety and dosing of cannabis - expectations with respect to future production costs and capacity - expectations with respect to the renewal and/or extension of our licenses - expectations with respect to our plan to apply for additional retail store licenses - expectations with respect to the effects our patent and process will have on costs and revenues - market reception of our current product offerings and other new delivery mechanisms produced by us for use by consumers - our competitive position and the regulatory environment in which we operate - any commentary or legislative changes related to the legalization of medical or recreational cannabis and the timing related to such commentary or legalization - any changes to U.S. federal policies regarding the enforcement of the Controlled Substances Act - our ability to monetize our patented production process
+- our expectations regarding our revenue, expenses and operations - our anticipated cash needs and our needs for additional financing - our intention to grow our business and our operations, including the addition of retail stores, grow operation expansion and the expansion of our production operation - the expected growth in the number of consumers using our products - the expected growth of the cannabis industry in Nevada and in the U.S. - our ability to finance our planned operations and future acquisitions - · safety and dosing of cannabis - · expectations with respect to future production costs and capacity - expectations with respect to the renewal and/or extension of our licenses - expectations with respect to our plan to apply for additional retail store licenses - · market reception of our current product offerings and other new delivery mechanisms produced by us for use by consumers - our competitive position and the regulatory environment in which we operate - any commentary or legislative changes related to the legalization of medical or recreational cannabis and the timing related to such commentary or legalization - any changes to U.S. federal policies regarding the enforcement of the Controlled Substances Act - our ability to monetize our patented production process

-Forward-looking information is based on certain assumptions and analyses made by the Company in light of the experience and perception of historical trends, current conditions and expected future developments and other factors it believes are appropriate and is subject to risks and uncertainties.
 Although we believe that the assumptions underlying this information are reasonable, they may prove to be incorrect, and we cannot assure that actual results will be consistent with this forward-looking information.
 Given these risks, uncertainties and assumptions, prospective investors should not place undue reliance on this forward-looking information.
 Whether actual results, performance or achievements will conform to our expectations and predictions is subject to a number of known and unknown risks, uncertainties, assumptions and other factors, including those listed under "Risk Factors", which include: